5 key points on drag-along rights in a SHA

 Out of the 4 model agreements:

-- One stipulates that the drag-along rights may only be exercised by a selected majority of investors;
+• One stipulates that the drag-along rights may only be exercised by a selected majority of investors;

-- Another stipulates that these rights may be exercised with a majority of all shareholders; and
+• Another stipulates that these rights may be exercised with a majority of all shareholders; and

-This may not be an issue at the early stages when investors might hold a majority of the shares of the company such that extending the drag-along rights to all shareholders might appear to be a distinction with no difference.
+This may not be an issue at the early stages when the investors might hold a majority of the shares of the company such that extending the drag-along rights to all shareholders might appear to be a distinction with no difference.
 However, this may be more critical at later stages if the initial investors’ holdings are diluted with newer investors in the company and they may require the support of other shareholders.

-Further, 1 of the 4 model agreements provides for an optional additional level of approval – the drag-along rights may only be exercised if the sale of shares has been approved by the board of directors of the company.
-As directors must act in the best interests of the company, this additional level of approval may put them in a difficult position.
+Further, we note that 1 of the 4 model agreements provides for an optional additional level of approval – the drag-along rights may only be exercised if the sale of shares has been approved by the board of directors of the company.

 There is a degree of deviation on this aspect among all 4 model agreements which warrants a deeper consideration by users of any of them.
-A compromise might involve additional limits on the drag-along triggers outside of the the approval process.

 Difference 3 – What price do shareholders sell at?